ilcodice/ilcodice/README.md

-## Hi there 👋
-Welcome to my GitHub profile!

-### 🚀 About Me
+🚀 About Me

-- 🔹 Backend Develope: Specialized in Python, Django, SQL, PostgreSQL, and APIs.
+🔹 Full Stack Developer: Skilled in frontend technologies like JavaScript, React, Next.js, and Tailwind CSS, and backend technologies such as Python, Django, Node.js, Express.js, NestJS, SQL, PostgreSQL, MongoDB, GraphQL, and APIs.

-- 🌱 I’m currently learning Frontend(html, css, javascript, Rreact, Nodejs...)
+🌱 I’m currently learning and improving my frontend skills further.
-- 🔭 I’m currently working on some cool Projects
+🔭 I’m currently working on some cool projects.
-- 🤔 I am looking for a job as a Full-Stack Developer.
+🤔 I am looking for a job as a Full Stack Developer.
-- 📍 Based in **Berlin, Germany**
+📍 Based in Berlin, Germany

 ### 📫 Connect with me:
 - 🔗 [LinkedIn](www.linkedin.com/in/delshad-ibrahim-delo)